dillonforrest/startup/_posts/2015-03-20-open-source-as-a-startups-competitive-advantage.md

 Utilities can derive much more business value than applications.

 It's a semantic discussion, but for this post I define the difference between the two as the portal through which consumers interact with the software.
-Consumers interact with utilities using an API.
-Consumers interact with an application using a UI.
+Utilities are consumed via an API.
+Applications are consumed via a UI.
 Rails, react, git, linux, underscore, clojure, node are all software intended to be used programmatically via APIs.
 Facebook, Twitter, Gmail are all applications which use their UIs to allow users to create, retrieve, update, and delete records.

 Software meant to be consumed through an API will naturally have only developers as its userbase.
+Only developers care about software accessible via an API.
 Applications' userbases will have small amounts of developers.
 I believe utilities are stronger candidates for open sourcing than applications if you want to derive business value.

 #### Popularity